 In December 2018, the Authority fed into the Landscapes Review - Call for Evidence (often referenced as the 'Glover Review'), reflecting views expressed by members and staff to the questions raised.
 The final review document was published on 21 September 2019 and the Authority clearly set out its initial response to react positively to its thoughts and recommendations.
-In January 2022, the government published their response to the original report recommendations and undertook a 12-week open consultation to which the Authority responded in April.
-We now await the formal feedback and response to that consultation.
+In January 2022, the government published their response to the original report recommendations and undertook a 12-week open consultation to which the Authority responded in April 2022.